golok727/kaori/docs/guide/getting-started.md

 # Getting Started

-Get up and running with Kaori in minutes! 🚀
+Get up and running with Kaori in seconds! 🚀

 ## Prerequisites

 Before you begin, make sure you have:
 - Node.js 18 or higher
-- pnpm, npm, or yarn package manager

 ## Creating a New Project